Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Conclusions

 \section{Conclusions}

-We have shown that the continuously-parameterized coherent spin state representation of a finite-dimensional Hilbert space of elementary 1/2 spins gives us a new continuous variable model of quantum computation.
+We have presented a model of continuous variable quantum computation based on the continuously-parameterized yet finite-dimensional Hilbert space of a spin system.
 Like continuous variable quantum computation using the states of the harmonic oscillator, this spin system is amenable to physical preparation with linear rotation and quadratic squeezing operators.
-Unlike the harmonic oscillator case, spin squeezing is Heisenberg limited.
-We have shown that the optimally-squeezed coherent spin state is well approximated by a superposition of two discrete states.

-Using this idealized state as input into a quantum algorithm presented in Fig.~\ref{fig:SVDJCircuit}, which is adapted from the single-mode continuous variable case, we have discovered a new oracle decision problem, which we call the close Hadamard problem.
-This problem is related to the digital error correction technique of employing Hadamard stings as error-tolerant codewords.

-We have shown that the unrestricted version of this problem can be solved in a constant number of queries with arbitrarily small error probability, whereas its classical counterpart requires $\Omega(n)$ queries.
-More interestingly, we have also shown the restricted version of the problem is solved in a single query with certainty.

-The observed speedup, in the restricted case, results from the combination of the group structure of the Hadamard codewords, the employment of the Hadamard operator $\op{H}^{\otimes n }$ as the operator $\op{R}$ in Fig.~\ref{fig:SVDJCircuit} and the use of a symmetric superposition of two basis states as the algorithm input.
-The tolerance of errors in this case is a direct result of the cancellation of errors that results from this combination.

-We have also shown that this algorithm can be generalized.
-We can change the operator $\op{R}$ in Fig.~\ref{fig:SVDJCircuit} to the discrete Fourier transform, and loading Fourier codewords into the oracle preserves the symmetry of the input state superposition in a manner analogous to the close Hadamard problem.
-This pairing between operators and the codewords loaded into the oracle offers the promise of discovery of new problems that can be efficiently solved this way.

-We conclude that the continuously-parameterized representation of quantum dynamical systems having a finite-dimensional Hilbert space gives us a model of quantum computation that inspires efficient solutions of new problems.
+Unlike the harmonic oscillator case where an arbitrary degree of squeezing may be achieved, spin squeezing occurs in a spherical phase space, and the minimum attainable variance of a spin component asymptotically approaches the Heisenburg limit of one-half~\cite{KU93}.

+We have proposed a pilot oracle decision problem called the close Hadamard problem to demonstrate the type of problem that is amenable to solution using this computational model.
+We have used a superposition of two discrete states to approximate the optimally squeezed coherent spin state as input into a quantum algorithm presented in Figure~\ref{fig:SVDJCircuit}, which is adapted from the continuously-parameterized infinite-dimensional single mode algorithm~\cite{AHS09,AHS12}.

+We have shown that this model of computation solves the close Hadamard problem with arbitrarily small error probability in a constant number of oracle queries.
+The combination of the model and the algorithm taken together describe a new model of quantum computation.
+Furthermore, the two versions of the close Hadamard problem hi-light an interesting feature of the model.